 Veneers are one of the most widely used dental restorations, especially for cosmetic purposes.
-Dentists use veneers to treat oral conditions such as cracked or chipped teeth, severely discolored teeth, excessive space between adjacent teeth, or to bring about a makeover in the aesthetics of one’s smile.
+Dentists use veneers to treat oral conditions such as cracked or chipped teeth, severely discolored teeth and excessive space between adjacent teeth or to bring about a makeover in the aesthetics of one’s smile.

-- Veneers can be personalized as required to match the exact color, contour, and appearance of your natural teeth.
-This keeps them under disguise.
+- Customization: Veneers can be personalized as required to match the exact color, contour and appearance of your natural teeth.
+This keeps them completely inconspicuous.

-- They do a great job of covering the surface imperfections on the teeth.
+- Aesthetics: They do a great job of covering the surface imperfections on the teeth.

 Ceramic vs. Composite Veneers

 Composite and porcelain are the most common materials used to fabricate dental veneers.
 While both types of veneers can help transform your smile, there are distinct differences between these two materials.
 How do you know which is the right option for you?
 It all depends on your unique needs and the characteristics most important to you, including appearance, fabrication process, life span and pricing.

 Here are some of the notable features of ceramic and composite veneers:

 - Appearance: Both ceramic and composite veneers have an excellent appearance as they are made from tooth-colored material.
 They can be customized to mimic the exact aesthetics of the underlying teeth, thus keeping them indistinguishable.
 However, most dentists agree that porcelain veneers offer a more natural result.
 Their translucent quality is quite similar to real tooth enamel.

 - Stain resistance: Ceramic veneers are highly resistant to staining as their surface finish is extremely fine.
 Composite veneers may slightly stain when you eat a lot of colored foods.